13 quotes to explain Jurgen Klopp’s philosophy: ‘I always want it loud’

 “My players sleep in double rooms the night before the match.
 I hope that nothing happens.”

-Klopp received criticism for the amount of money Liverpool spent on Alisson after suggesting the club will “doing things differently” in the wake of Manchester United’s £89million signing of Paul Pogba.
+Klopp received criticism for the amount of money Liverpool spent on Alisson after suggesting the club would be “doing things differently” in the wake of Manchester United’s £89million signing of Paul Pogba.

 On changing his attitude towards transfers, Klopp said: “That’s the problem these days.
 Whatever bulls**t you say, nobody will forget it.
 On the other side, it is still kind of true.
 I couldn’t imagine the world would change like that from two-and-a-half years ago.